The National Water Research Center (Egypt)

 NWRC serves the Ministry of Water Resources and Irrigation (Egypt) (MWRI) to advance and expedite the implementation of the national water policy.
 As a MWRI research and development arm, NWRC coordinates and conducts basic and applied research to identify, characterize, and quantify water-related problems in Egypt.
 For these problems NWRC is mandated to provide innovative solutions and communicate them to the end users; therefore, enhance research uptake.
 Its role as a national organization goes beyond the MWRI; it assists the other ministries as well as the private sector facing water related problems through facilitated access to interdisciplinary expertise.

 NWRC's organization consists of 12 research institutes; basically tackling the following water resources related fields: Irrigation and Drainage, Hydraulics, Hydraulic Structures and Machinery, Surface and Groundwater Hydrology, Sediment Transport, Water Quality and Pollution Control, Coastal Protection and Lake/Shore Environment, Climate Change and Geo-Measurements Analysis, Water Socio-Economics.

 Water Management Research Institute (WMRI)

+The Water Management Research Institute focuses on the drawing policies that regulate the efficient use of water resources regardless of climatic conditions.